cytoscape/cytocontainer-rest-server/example_apps/cx2_layout_demo/README.rst

 CX2 Layout Demo
 ===============

-This is a minimal Cytoscape Container service app implemented in Python.
+This is a minimal Cytoscape Container service app implemented in Python that does the following:

-It:

-* Reads a network in CX2 format
+* Reads a network in `CX2 format <https://cytoscape.org/cx/cx2/specification/cytoscape-exchange-format-specification-(version-2)/>`__
-* Constructs a NetworkX graph from the CX2
+* Constructs a NetworkX graph from the `CX2 <https://cytoscape.org/cx/cx2/specification/cytoscape-exchange-format-specification-(version-2)/>`__
-* Computes a simple spring layout
+* Computes a simple spring layout using NetworkX
-* Outputs node coordinates as JSON
+* Outputs node coordinates as JSON in `updateLayouts` format `json format <https://github.com/cytoscape/cytoscape-web/wiki/updateLayouts-Example>`__

 Dependencies
 ------------